 Biography

-Dane K. Wukich, M.D., is Professor in the Department of Orthopaedic Surgery at UT Southwestern.
-He is also the Medical Director of Orthopaedic Surgery at UT Southwestern University Hospitals.
+Dane K. Wukich, M.D., M.Sc., is a Professor and Chair of the Department of Prosthetics-Orthotics and a Professor in the Department of Orthopaedic Surgery at UT Southwestern Medical Center.
+He also serves as the Associate Dean for Innovation and Advancement at the UT Southwestern School of Health Professions.

 Meet Dr. Wukich